robokow/hyde/_posts/2015-2-11-How-To-Change-Jekyll-Theme.md

 ###Requirements
  * Make sure you've got Jekyll <a href="http://jekyllrb.com/docs/installation/">installed</a>.
- * For easy testing type <code>jekkyl serve</code> in your terminal and see it at <a href="http://localhost:4000">localhost:4000</a> to know you've got your site working locally.
+ * For easy testing type <code>jekyll serve</code> in your terminal and see it at <a href="http://localhost:4000">localhost:4000</a> to know you've got your site working locally.

 ##Make a new installation
 To use themes there is a couple of ways.
 One way is to make a new installation based on that theme and then merge or migrate your posts and other custom stuff from the old to the new installation.